Morehouse School of Medicine Physician Assistant Program

 • Students who have completed the program rated agreement with statements about interprofessional experience helping them better understand healthcare roles as 4.12.
 (Benchmark >3.5 on a 5.0-point Likert scale on End of Program survey.
 Meeting benchmark for 2021 and 2022 cohorts)

-• 100% of students complete leadership modules as part of the PALs Grant, which include topics such as transformative leadership and high-performing teams.
+• 100% of students completed leadership modules as part of the PALs Grant, which include topics such as transformative leadership and high-performing teams.

-• 17% of students in the 2021 cohort who responded to the graduate survey noted they were currently or previously engaged in a leadership role.
-(No benchmark established).
+• 17% of students in the 2021 and 2022 cohorts who responded to the graduate survey noted they were currently or previously engaged in a leadership role.

 • Faculty rated agreement with the statement that new faculty mentorship is adequate at 3.47.
 (Benchmark: >3.5 on a 5.0-point Likert scale for faculty perception of institutional support on Faculty and Staff Curriculum Survey.
 Not meeting the benchmark for years 2020, 2021.
 Met benchmark for 2022.)